Icinga/icinga2/doc/10-icinga-template-library.md

     contain functions for the case `ifw-api` is used with command endpoints.
 Only macro strings referring to custom variables which are set to functions work.

-The above defaults allow enabling `ifw-api(-if-exists)` globally by importing it into _PowerShell Base_ without additional configuration elsewhere:
+#### Remarks

-* `$command.name$` is resolved at runtime to the name of the specific check command being run and not any of the templates it imports, i.e. it becomes e.g. "Invoke-IcingaCheckCPU", not "PowerShell Base" or even "ifw-api"
+* `$command.name$` is resolved at runtime to the name of the specific check command being run and not any of the templates it imports, i.e. it becomes e.g. "Invoke-IcingaCheckCPU" if "ifw-api" is imported there
-* Our PowerShell framework provides ifw\_api\_arguments for all of its commands.
 * `ifw-api` connects to localhost (if ifw\_api\_host is null), but expects the peer to identify itself via TLS with the NodeName of the endpoint actually running the command (if ifw\_api\_expected\_san is null)
 * The actual values of ifw\_api\_cert, ifw\_api\_key, ifw\_api\_ca and ifw\_api\_crl
-  are also resolved on the command endpoint if null
+  are also resolved to the Icinga PKI on the command endpoint if null

 <!-- keep this anchor for URL link history only -->
 <a id="plugin-check-commands"></a>